A camp for young people touched by terror

 These campers see themselves as normal young people, albeit with an extraordinary exception.
 They speak with a maturity beyond their age.
 Many were forced to take on adult responsibilities before they could even fully understand their loss.

-Maggie Smith, 18, consoled her mother after Maggie's father, Jeffrey, died in the south tower of the World Trade Center.
+, 18, consoled her mother after Maggie's father, Jeffrey, died in the south tower of the World Trade Center.
 "I would be the one to tell my mom to calm down and stop crying and count down from 10 so that by the time I got to zero, she would take some deep breaths and calm down."

 "To me, that forced me to step up in my household and forced me to kind of become the man of the house, I guess, just because I'm looking out for my sister and my mom."